$0 China → Australia Skilled 189 Guide — Quick-Start Checklist

 PTE 79 for Mandarin Speakers: Pronunciation Strategy to Reach Superior English

 You scored 72 on PTE Academic.
 Your English is fluent — you lead meetings in English, write technical documentation, and your colleagues in international teams have never flagged a comprehension problem.
-But the PTE algorithm does not measure comprehension.
-It measures phoneme clarity and oral fluency at a waveform level.
-Your 72 earns zero additional points for English on your Subclass 189 visa.
-A score of 79 — just seven points higher — delivers 20 points for Superior English.
+But PTE scoring still assesses pronunciation and oral fluency, not just comprehension.
+A score of 72 can meet Proficient English if the required component scores are met, while 79 in each component is the Superior English benchmark used in the research and delivers 20 points.

 That 20-point swing is the single highest-leverage optimization available to most Chinese professionals on the 189 pathway.
 No other action — not additional work experience, not a partner skills assessment, not NAATI CCL — produces a comparable return from a single test.